TongZhao1030/Tongzhao1030.github.io/_publications/Information_fractal_dimension_of_Random_Permutation_Set.md

 <img src="../images/d_pd.jpg" alt="Information dimension of a probability distribution" width="60%" height="60%">
 </div>
 <div style="text-align: justify;"><p>
-So here's the question: for a random process, or for a probability mass function (PMF), how do we define its corresponding information dimension?
+So here's the question: for a RPS, or for a PMF, how do we define its corresponding information dimension?
 In order to address this issue, we propose the information fractal dimension of RPS, and find the information dimension corresponding to the maximum RPS entropy is 2, which is equivalent to the fractal dimension of <a href="https://en.wikipedia.org/wiki/Brownian_motion">Brownian motion</a> and <a href="https://en.wikipedia.org/wiki/Peano_curve">Peano curve</a>.
 </p>
 For more details, please refer to the [paper](../files/Selected_Pub_Dimension).
 <br style="line-height: 0.5em;">